Cautious reformers tipped for new China leadership

 As minister of the party's Propaganda Department since 2002, Liu has also sought to control China's Internet, which has more than 500 million users.
 He has been a member of the wider Politburo for two five-year terms ending this year.

-Liu has not worked directly for the Communist Youth League, but is aligned to it through his lengthy career in an inland, poor province, long ties to the party's propaganda system and close relationship with Hu Jintao.
+Liu worked for the Communist Youth League for two years in Inner Mongolia from 1982-84, and is also aligned to it through his lengthy career in an inland, poor province, long ties to the party's propaganda system and close relationship with Hu Jintao.

 - - - -

-Note: (This story was corrected in paragraph 29 to say Liu Yunshan worked for the Youth League)